-This was the only area of disagreement among Board members.
-Currently Columbia has an escalating fine based on the number of violations in the preceding 24 months.
-The fines are similar at the low end to the FDA fines but less then what is considered best practice by the Tobacco Control Legal Consortium (TCLC).
-A table with this information is attached.
-The Board heard testimony from a representative of a company with multiple convenience stores.
-He stated that his company was not against licensing but felt that there was no reason to increase the fine structure.
-He observed that the City has not been doing compliance checks, so why increase the fines until it is known whether or not the current fine structure is an effective deterrent.
-In a vote of the Board, 6 out of 8 members voted to keep the current fine structure.
-The 2 who voted against it preferred increasing the fines to the level recommended by the TCLC.
+Regarding penalties for noncompliance, the Board heard testimony from a representative of a company with multiple convenience stores.
+He stated that his company was not against licensing, but felt that there should be no change in the fine structure.
+He observed that since the City has not been doing compliance checks, there was no evidence that that the current fine structure would not be an effective deterrent.
+Six out of 8 board members agreed and recommended that the current fine structure be retained.
+Two board members felt that the fines should be raised to the level recommended by the TCLC, a minimum of: \$300 for the first violation, \$600 for the second violation and \$1,000 for each subsequent violation.
 All board members agreed that if a retailer location has a 5th violation within a rolling 24 month period, their license to sell tobacco products should be suspended for 30 days.